lakesareadesign/multi.pass/content/plugins/editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 3.6.7 =

+The calendar is now showing in the correct left to right orientation in Japanese.

+= 3.6.6 =

+Added a new video and did complete testing to make sure the calendar is fully compatible with the latest version of WordPress.

 = 3.6.5 =